 Clay pot painting is perfect for beginner crafters!
 Learn how to decorate terra cotta using these tutorials great for both kids and adults.

-Terra cotta clay pots are fabulous surfaces for a variety of art forms, such as pot painting, stenciling, decoupage, and mixed media.
-Clay pots are smooth, offering the perfect crafting surface for all ages!
+Terra cotta pots are fabulous surfaces for a variety of art forms, such as decorative painting, stenciling, decoupage, and mixed media.
+The clay is smooth, offering the perfect crafting surface for all ages!

-When I think of clay pot painting and decorating, I typically think about spring and summer.
+When I think of clay pots, I typically think about spring and summer.
 I picture getting ready for warm weather and bright flowers.

 But what I’ve learned over the course of time is that decorating clay pots isn’t just a hobby for warmer weather.
-Plenty of creative people like yourself are looking for ideas to decorate flower pots all year ’round!
+Plenty of creative people like yourself are looking for ideas all year ’round!

-I absolutely love decorating clay pots!
-They are such a fun surface and you can use almost any craft supplies with terra cotta – paint, Mod Podge, glitter, ribbon, tape, and more.
-Not only that, but they are an inexpensive!
+Terra cotta is such a unique surface, and you can use almost any craft supplies with it – paint, Mod Podge, glitter, ribbon, tape, and more.

 Every time I see them in the craft or home improvement store I try to think of different projects that I can make.
 I pulled together a list of brilliant ways to decorate clay pots and thought you might be interested in these ideas as well.